AJBBB/vB-mTurk-Scraper/Windows-Version-1.1.1/README.txt

 This has only been tested on Mturkforum.com and Turkernation.com - Any vBulletin forum that allows you to read posts without being logged in should work.

+NOTE: When setting the number of pages to use, please make sure you are displaying 40 posts per page when checking the site.

 MIT Licensed